 Alcohol: in Italy we usually use some liquor in this recipe: often the grappa, some use the Marsala wine, others the white wine…since I’m in Hungary I used a plum palinka 🙂 and it was good.
 The liquor gives some little aroma (not always) and I read that it also helps to get a better color to the fry.
 In any case you will not feel the alcohol, it evaporates at 45 °C.

 Oil: to obtain a crunchy fried sweet and not to absorb too much oil we need to fry at 175-180 °C, so choose an oil with a higher smoke point: in these cases I always use peanuts oil.

 Thickness: I flattened the dough using the manual pasta machine, at the thinnest option.
-You can make it even thinner by passing on it with a rolling pin too, but I didn’t, I think it was enough thin.
+You can make it even thinner by passing on it with a rolling pin too.

 It’s also important to riddle with some thin holes the flattened dough, otherwise your chiacchiere will risk to be one single huge bubble 🙂

 INGREDIENTS (with these quantities I filled 4 big cake holders):

 - 500 g white flour (better if with a high strength)

 - 60 g sugar